nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 4. Please click on ‘Reset Password’ button to proceed.
 It will send you an e-mail with temporary URL.
 ![logging-in](../../assets/img/temp_password.png)

 **Note** If you don’t see ‘Reset Password’ button and instead see error messages, it means your information on our database did not match your Tuakiri identity.
-Please see the bottom of the page for troubleshooting section and contact Aaron and Jun at aaron.hicks@nesi.org.nz and jun.huh@nesi.org.nz, and provide us with your name and e-mail address and we will fix your account.
+Please see [troubleshooting](#trouble) section.

 5. Clicking on the link on your e-mail will open up the following page that shows your temp password.
 ![logging-in](../../assets/img/password_change.png)